NuGet/NuGetDocs/NuGet.Docs/Consume/Command-Line-Reference.md

 ##  SetApiKey Command

-Saves an API key for a given server URL.
+(v<em>1.2 or above</em>) Saves an API key for a given server URL.
 When no URL is provided API key is saved for the NuGet gallery.

 ### SetApiKey Command Usage
     nuget setapikey <API key> [options]